-Truett McConnell University is a private Christian liberal arts and sciences University, operated under the auspices of the Baptist Convention of the State of Georgia and controlled by a Board of Trustees elected by the Convention.
+Truett McConnell University is a private Christian liberal arts university offering baccalaureate and master's degrees, operated under the auspices of the Georgia Baptist Mission Board and controlled by a Board of Trustees elected by the Board.

 Mission Statement

 The mission of Truett McConnell University is to equip students to fulfill the Great Commission by fostering a Christian worldview through a Biblically-centered education in a family friendly environment.